-While this process of understanding your target audience and the barriers and competition to behavior change may seem complicated or arduous, the effort put into this on the front end of implementing your program can save you time and money on the back end.
-This process will help you ensure that the behavior change you want to promote is achievable, desired by the community, measurable, and something that can be sustained over time.
+While the process of understanding your target audience along with the barriers and competition of changing behaviors may seem complicated or arduous, the effort put into this on the front end of implementing your program can save you time and money on the back end.
+This process will help ensure the behavior change you want to promote is achievable, desired by the community, measurable, and something that can be sustained over time.
 Our goal is to ensure that we create a lifelong habit, not a one-time trend.
 In this case, we are asking people to change the way they landscape their yards to reduce the impacts of stormwater runoff and provide habitat for wildlife.
-This will benefit local water quality and air quality and improve habitat for wildlife as well as their communities.
-Specifically, the behaviors we want them to change are:
+In order to do this effectively, it is important to specifically identify the behaviors you want to change.
+Then, survey your target audience to learn their current attitudes and behaviors, and what influences them.
+Figure 1.1 (on page 12) provides examples of what this might look like in a survey.